rodrigopmello/mercadolivre-webscrapper/README.md

-# ml-crawler
+#
+mercadolivre-webscrapper

-This project is a web-crawler responsible for retrieving information about an item from one of the biggest e-commerce platforms, MercadoLivre.
-To develop this web-crawler the following libraries were employed:
+This project is a web-scrapper responsible for retrieving information about an item from one of the biggest e-commerce platforms, MercadoLivre.
+To develop this web-scrapper the following libraries were employed:

 ```
 1. colly - to extract information from the e-commerce platform;